1. CRANBERRY APPLE CIDER

 De-seed pomegranates.
 In a small pot, mix 1/2 a cup water and 1/2 a cup of pomegranate seeds.
 Bring to boil, then reduce the heat to low.
 Let it simmer for 5 minutes, then let it cool completely.
 After the liquid cools off, strain the mixture into an empty cup and discard the pomegranate seeds.

 Cut apples and pears into thin slices.
 Put the slices and remaining pomegranate seeds into a bigger pot.
 Pour the wine, triple sec, pomegranate liquor, and cooled pomegranate simple syrup into the pot.
-Cover and place the pot into the fridge, chill for 24 hours (or as long as your time allows) and serve.
+Cover and place the pot in the fridge, chill for 24 hours (or as long as your time allows) and serve.
 You can serve it with few cubes of ice, as well; someone found it more pleasant that way.